 Seawater Desalination.
 Seawater desalination is the process of removing salts from ocean water to produce potable supplies.
 It is a potential new local supply that could help increase supply reliability in Metropolitan's service area.
-Metropolitan offers financial incentives to member agencies for seawater desalination projects through its Seawater Desalination Program.
-Currently, there are a number of seawater desalination projects either under development or in the planning phase within Metropolitan's service area.
+Metropolitan offers financial incentives to member agencies for seawater desalination projects through its Seawater Desalination Program and Local Resource Program ("LRP").
+Currently, The first large-scale seawater desalination project is projected to come online by the end of 2015 in San Diego County, and there are a number of other seawater desalination projects either under development or in the planning phase within Metropolitan's service area.
 See "REGIONAL WATER RESOURCES-Local Water Supplies" and "METROPOLITAN REVENUES-Rate Structure" in this Appendix A.